Dance and Tumbling Instructors

 Amelia Velasco is a local violist who has been teaching violin, viola, and cello since 2012.
 She graduated from the University of West Florida and received a Bachelor of Arts in Music Performance.
 She was a member of the Runge Strings Chamber Orchestra at UWF and studied under Dr. Leonid Yanovskiy who is head of the String Program at UWF and concertmaster of the Pensacola Strings Orchestra (PSO) and North West Florida Strings Orchestra (NWFSO).
 She enjoys teaching and works very well with children and adults alike; her students have excelled in their school and county orchestras.

 Along with playing music, Amelia also enjoys painting, reading and playing video games.
-She has three pets, a cat named Tyler, and two rats names Effie and Cinna.
+She has three pets, a cat named Minerva and two rats named Effie and Cinna.

 Theatre Instructors